crowdfavorite/crowdfavorite.github.io/views/wordpress/plugin/structure.md

     * An optional placement for html views.

+* Resources**
+    * js source files
+    * sass source files

 \* not be moved or renamed without the modification of the core files.
+\** not to be moved or renamed without the modification of the Laravel mix config file.